ShanayaM/expense-tracker-app/README.md

 - Scan an invoice and get basic details from the invoice such as the name of the vendor, the date and the total amount spent.
 - Store the details from the invoice.
 - View past expenses.
+- Create and export charts.
 - Edit details extracted from the invoice.
+- Create an account/login.